siadat/eton/README.md

 Notes are stored in ~/.etondb

     echo 'SELECT * from attributes LIMIT 10;' |sqlite3 ~/.etondb

+Set `$EDITOR` environment variable to your prefered editor used by the `edit` command.
+E.g.,

 I would love to hear how you use eton.
 Make pull requests, report bugs, suggest ideas.